top of page

 The Coordinator for the group will send a weekly email (normally on Thursday) that provides a link to the website.
 On the NEXT HIKE tab, there is a description of the following week's hike and a link to our registration process.
 It is very important to register if you are coming, as we use this to create our check-in sheet and also track that you return from the hike.
 We also use it for counts that are provided to restaurants if needed.

-Annual "dues" for the group are $10 and are used for the "sunshine fund" which enables the WoWWs to extend well wishes, condolences, and heart-felt thanks to members of the group and their immediate family members.
-We contribute a portion of our dues to local community trails, such as the Birkebeiner, the Hayward Area Hospital Trails and the town of Hayward.
+Annual "dues" for the group are $10 (preferably cash) and are used for the "sunshine fund" which enables the WoWWs to extend well wishes, condolences, and heart-felt thanks to members of the group and their immediate family members.
+Annually, we contribute a portion of our dues to local community trails, such as the Birkebeiner, the Hayward Area Hospital Trails and the town of Hayward.
 We also have a few minor expenses that come from the dues.
-Payment is due during June-August by the Membership coordinator and covers the period through the following May.
+Payment is due during June-August to the Membership coordinator and covers the period through the following May.

 Make sure you wear your name tag!
 Because not everyone walks every week, it helps - especially for those of us with short memories!
 If you lose your name tag or need a new one, contact the Coordinator.